opennetworkinglab/aether-docs/edge_deployment/site_planning.rst

 Rackmount of Equipment
 ----------------------

-Most of the Pronto equipment has a 19" rackmount form factor.

-Guidelines for mounting this equipment:
+Most of the switch and server equipment used for Aether is available in the 19" rackmount form factor, but care needs to be taken in mounting this equipment to ensure proper airflow.
+Please follow these guidelines:

 - The EdgeCore Wedge Switches have a front-to-back (aka "port-to-power") fan configuration, so hot air exhaust is out the back of the switch near the